iron-claw-972/RobotSimulatorDocs/README.md

 ```

 ### Light Sensor
 There are two light sensors, one of the left and one on the right.
+These sensors can be used to detect lines by detecting light or dark colored surfaces.
+When a dark suface is detected, the LEDs above these sensor will light up blue.
+When a light surface is detected, these LEDs will be off.
 You can check when the light sensors are activated (when they sense white) with this code.
-They will be true when white is sensed (execpt the last one checks when no white is sensed).
+They will be true when white is sensed (except the last one checks when no white is sensed).

 ```python
 bothSensed = cuteBot.tracking(cuteBot.TrackingState.L_R_LINE)